Model-agnostic Mitigation Strategies of Data Imbalance for Regression: Experimental analysis

+In this section we evaluate how different combinations of relevance functions and mitigation methods affect sampling and the model bias caused by data imbalance.

-The evaluation is split into multiple parts: \begin{itemize} \item Analysis of the influence of resampling methods on the target variable distribution.\\ It is shown that different mitigation methods have different effects on the distribution of the target variable, where only crbSMOGN can achieve close-to-uniform distribution. \item Comparison of the model performance without mitigation strategy on real world data.\\ It is shown that all analysed model types inhibit a substantial performance bias resulting in a higher error for rare samples. \item Analysis of the performance of mitigation method and relevance function combinations on synthetic datasets.\\ It is shown, that all efforts to increase performance for rare samples lead to a decrease in performance for frequent samples.
-In addition, it is shown that resampling with crbSMOGN yields the best performance for rare samples. \item Analysis of the performance of mitigation method and relevance function combinations on real world datasets.\\ It is shown that resampling with crbSMOGN also archives the best model performance for rare samples for real world datasets.
-In addition, it is shown that under-sampling further decreases the performance for frequent samples. \item Analysis of the performance of proposed ensemble methods.\\ It is shown that the ensemble based on the mean mitigates the performance decrease for frequent samples. \end{itemize}
+First, we demonstrate the impact of sampling-based mitigation strategies on the target variable in a qualitative analysis.
+The two subsections cover: \begin{itemize} \item \nameref{sec:dual-source-relevance-functions}\\ It is shown that by using the empirical distribution and the domain-priority distribution within the newly proposed dual-source relevance functions (density-distance and density-ratio relevance), the distribution of the target variable can be specifically adapted to the respective use case. \item \nameref{sec:comparison-of-mitigation-methods}\\ It is shown that different mitigation methods have different effects on the distribution of the target variable, where only crbSMOGN can achieve close-to-uniform distribution. \end{itemize}

+Following the qualitative analysis, we evaluate the performance of various strategies to avoid model bias in a quantitative benchmark study.
+For this purpose, combinations of relevance functions and mitigation methods are tested and the performance of the individual strategies is compared.
+More specifically, the sampling methods SMOGN, WERCS, WSMOTER, cSMOGN and crbSMOGN as well as the cost-sensitive learning methods DenseLoss and probabilistic loss are examined.
+In addition, all relevance functions presented in Sec. \ref{sec:relevance_function} are analyzed.
+The quantitative benchmark is split into three parts: \begin{itemize} \item \nameref{sec:case_study_synthetic}\\ In a benchmark with synthetic datasets, it is shown that all efforts to increase performance for rare samples lead to a decrease in performance for frequent samples.
+In addition, it is shown that resampling with crbSMOGN yields the best performance for rare samples. \item \nameref{sec:case_study_real_world_data}\\ In a benchmark with real-world datasets, it is shown, that resampling with the newly proposed cSMOGN and crbSMOGN achieves good performance for rare samples of real-world datasets.
+However, the performance of mitigation strategies in general is model type dependent.
+In addition, it is shown that the trade-off between performance gains for rare samples and performance losses for frequent samples persists, regardless of the mitigation strategy. \item \nameref{sec:case_study_ensembles}\\ In a benchmark of the proposed ensemble methods, it is shown that the mean-based ensembles reduce the overall impact of the performance trade-off.
+They reduce the performance decrease for frequent samples while preserving reasonable performance for rare samples. \end{itemize}